How Stress Affects Your Body After 40

 - Listen to some relaxing and soothing music.

-- Tune into a funny TV. show and get some laughs.
+- Tune into a funny TV show and get some laughs.
 Laughter is great medicine.

 - Remember, you are not alone.
 It’s ok to ask for help.

-Supplements for Support – Stress and your Body
+Supplements for Stress Support

 - B complex vitamins help improve your mood and reduce your body’s response to stress.
 They also support energy levels, brain function, and cell metabolism.
 My favorite B-Complex for Stress combines the power of b vitamins, vitamin c, and herbs to help your nervous system relax.

-- Omega 3 helps with inflammation and improves mood and brain health.
+- Omega-3 helps with inflammation and improves mood and brain health.

 - Vitamin D is said to help with fatigue and feelings of depression or anxiety.